 - Once a student has an “enrolled” status, it will be about 24 hours before the student can access the course.

 - After Day 10, we will start accepting transfer students who meet our transfer criteria.

-Check the Day-7 No-Show.
+Check the Day-5 No-Show.
 This report will be posted in the registration system.
-Students who have not logged in by Day 7 and submitted their first assignment will be identified in this report.
-This is our last notice of inactive students before the Day 10 drop deadline.
+Students who have not logged in by Day 5 and submitted their first assignment will be identified in this report.
+(See the sidebar for details.)

 Please note that NCVPS does not administratively drop students who have not logged in.

 This is the last day for a student to drop a course(s) without penalty.
 Remember that the teacher cannot drop the student.
 The ELA must drop the student in the registration system.
 Students on the roster after Day 10 will receive a grade and their enrollment will count in your allotment total.

 Make contact with your testing coordinator to see when you need to order EOC/CTE/NCFE tests for your students enrolled in courses with state mandated EOC/CTE/NCFEs.